 The cost of food has gone up because of a few factors.

 First: the companies that make the food can get away with charging more.
 Remember that influx of cash?
 They want some of it.
-Here’s a fun quote from Tyson’s CEO Donnie King, in a quarter where they increased beef prices 23% and increased their profit margin 18%.
+Here’s a fun quote from Tyson’s CEO Donnie King, in a quarter where they increased beef prices by 23% and increased their profit margins by 18%.

 “Tyson does not set the prices for either the cattle we buy or the beef our customers purchase.
 These prices are set by straightforward market forces, namely available supply and demand.”

-While most of what we spend on food goes into the cost of selling it to us, not the cost of growing it, agriculture costs are up.
-The cost of fertilizers and pesticides has risen by 50% in the last year thanks to the war in Ukraine.
+While most of what we spend on food goes into the cost of selling it to us, not the cost of growing it, the costs of agriculture products are up.
+The cost of fertilizers and pesticides has risen by 50% over the previous year thanks to the war in Ukraine.
 (Russia is a significant supplier of fertilizers.)

 So, why are rents so high?
 Well, here is a picture of San Francisco from 2018.
 It has gotten (much) worse since then.

 People have lived in places like New York and San Francisco, because of the career opportunity and like-minded community.
 Prior to the pandemic, there was such a talent drain out of small cities and towns, at least half of my high school class left.

 People have lived in places like New York and San Francisco, because of the career opportunity and like-minded communities.
 Before the pandemic, there was such a talent drain out of small cities and towns, at least half of my high school class left.